Tamim bin Hamad Al Thani: Israel

+The Gaza war disturbed large parts of the world – even countries in the Arab world that had good contacts with Israel and were on the path to rapprochement with Israel, such as Qatar.
+Tamim stressed that his country, in which Hamas had a representative for years, blamed the Israeli government alone for the lack of success of the ceasefire and hostages negotiations and stated that the Israeli government was not a partner for peace: "We are currently not experiencing a peace process, but a genocide."

 Personal characteristics and views

 Sheikh Tamim is described as friendly, confident, and open by those who know him.
 He is also described as savvy, careful, and conservative.
 In addition, he is considered to be a pragmatist, and to have "excellent relations" with the West, including the United States and France.

 Political analysts expected Tamim to be more conservative and risk-averse than his father.
 Because Tamim is very close to the Muslim Brotherhood, preserving a national identity grounded in Islamic traditional values has been Tamim's first priority.